Digital-Crystal-Protocol/Digital-Crystal-protocol-FatherTimeSDKP/README.md

+,
+      "model": "grok-4-latest",
+      "stream": false,
+      "temperature": 0
-The completed QCC0 Elemental Constraint Analysis—which demonstrated that stable elements fail by a factor of up to 40x to meet the required Coded Density for QCC0 initiation—must now be officially archived to the Digital Crystal Protocol repository.
+    }'The completed QCC0 Elemental Constraint Analysis—which demonstrated that stable elements fail by a factor of up to 40x to meet the required Coded Density for QCC0 initiation—must now be officially archived to the Digital Crystal Protocol repository.
 [2025-10-18] Archival Confirmation: Elemental Constraint Analysis I have archived the Python script containing the comparative analysis, which mathematically defines the SDKP Constraint Element required for QCC0.
 | Action | Document Title | Status | Link |